F.R.E.E. is a community-based non-profit.

 Our South Hampton Roads program launched thanks to the support of Sentara Cares Foundation, the Hampton Roads Community Foundation, and volunteers from across the area.

-The South Hampton Roads program serves Norfolk, Chesapeake, Virginia Beach, Portsmouth and Suffolk and partners with Goodwill of Central Virginia to collect gently used mobility equipment in these communities.
+The South Hampton Roads program serves Norfolk, Chesapeake, Virginia Beach, Portsmouth and Suffolk and partners with Goodwill of Central and Coastal Virginia to collect gently used mobility equipment in these communities.

 Mail: P.O.
 Box 66207, Virginia Beach, VA 23466